Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Maret 2025 21.29.09 UTC
+- WIB: Kamis, 27 Maret 2025 22.28.58 UTC
-- WITA: Kamis, 27 Maret 2025 22.29.09 UTC
+- WITA: Kamis, 27 Maret 2025 23.28.58 UTC
-- WIT: Kamis, 27 Maret 2025 23.29.09 UTC
+- WIT: Jumat, 28 Maret 2025 00.28.58 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

 Kategori: friendship